 In June 2019, the FCC ruled that providers of voice services may by default (subject to opt-out by subscribers) block voice traffic based on reasonable analytics designed to identify unwanted calls.
 As of June 30, 2021, the FCC required all voice service providers to implement the STIR/SHAKEN caller ID authentication framework in the Internet Protocol ("IP") portions of their networks.
 8x8 signs its originating traffic in the U.S. using the STIR/SHAKEN framework and is registered in the FCC Robocall Mitigation Database as signing its originating traffic using the STIR/SHAKEN framework.
 Canada has also required voice service providers to implement STIR/SHAKEN as of November 30, 2021.
 The STIR/SHAKEN framework will likely be used throughout the world.
 The standards to obtain STIR/SHAKEN signing authority in other countries will likely differ from the United States requirements.
 In addition, foreign regulators have allowed terminating voice service providers to block voice traffic to address robo-calling or other unwanted calls.
-If we do not have a solution in place for STIR/SHAKEN caller requirets would be less likely to answer non-authenticated calls.
-In addition, the terminating voice service providers may block calls that are not authenticated under STIR/SHAKEN.
+If we do not have a solution in place for STIR/SHAKEN when STIR/SHAKEN becomes widely adopted, our business could be harmed, as we would be unable to authenticate originating calls from our subscriber's telephone numbers under STIR/SHAKEN.
 Call recipients would be less likely to answer non-authenticated calls.
 In addition, the terminating voice service providers may block calls that are not authenticated under STIR/SHAKEN, as the lack of authentication could be viewed as a reasonable indication that the call is unwanted by the recipient.
-Apart from STIR/SHAKEN, the analytics used by the terminating carrier to identify unwanted calls could lead to originating traffic from our customers' being blocked.
+Apart from STIR/SHAKEN, the analytics used by the terminating carrier to identify unwanted calls could lead to originating traffic from our customers being blocked.
 If our customers' originating traffic is blocked by terminating carriers, our service would be less desirable for our customers.
 Further, if we do not have STIR/SHAKEN caller ID authentication in place when required, we could be subject to regulatory enforcement action.